 Life will often present you with difficult choices, and you as an individual are required to decide between two courses of action.
 Sometimes a moral dilemma in decision-making puts a huge burden on you.
 Read on to learn how to make decisions and the right choices when life confuses you and puts you in a moral dilemma.

 Some questions have no answers, and many questions have no absolute answers.
 The other day, a young physician came to the ashram.
 Let’s call her Anu.
 She was somewhat depressed because of the situation at work.
-She was facing a moral dilemma.

 Working as a doctor for an autonomous body in the armed forces, Anu had to dispense fake medicines.
 Her patients are defense personnel — the people protecting the country — and they are being given counterfeit medication?
 Perhaps the downfall of a nation couldn’t be any worse.
 Anyway, I’m not an umpire of morality nor a writer of politics; instead, I wish to take a spiritual view in all of this.

 “Did you report the matter to your senior?”
 I asked.

 “Yes, Swami,” Anu said, “They asked me not to worry.
 ‘These things happen’, they said.
 But, my conscience is not allowing me to continue.
 I’m giving my patients phoney pills and I know they won’t be cured.
 I want to quit my job, but my family wants me to continue since it’s a government job with many perks and benefits, including a pension.”

 “Don’t just quit,” I said, “blow the whistle.
 If you quit, the problem will continue.”